-Transition (f): Some other CPU reads the cache line, and it is supplied from this CPU's cache, which retains a read-only copy.
+Transition (f): Some other CPU reads the cache line, and it is supplied from this CPU's cache, which retains a read-only copy, possibly also writing it back to memory.
 This transition is initiated by the reception of a "read" message, and this CPU responds with a "read response" message containing the requested data.